canonical/jaas-documentation/how-to/cross_model_queries.rst

 ---------------
 Queries run over each model that the user has available to them.

-The queries are sent in jq format, and run over a string identical to the output of:
+The queries are sent in ``jq`` format, and run over a string identical to the output of:

 ``juju status --format json``

 So, if you want to practice querying model statuses, you can do it locally and expect the same to work when using JIMM's cross-model queries.

-Each query response has an “errors” and “results” field, containing the resulting query responses for each model available to the current user.
-The errors field may return errors where the jq query string is incorrectly formatted, or something went wrong internally within JIMM.
+Each query response has an ``errors`` and ``results`` field, containing the resulting query responses for each model available to the current user.
+The errors field may return errors where the ``jq`` query string is incorrectly formatted, or something went wrong internally within JIMM.

 The responses will contain an JSON array map of ``[model-uuid]:[query response JSON]``.